CS or CVS

 Cervic-spondylogenic syndrome signifies a non-radicular (no nerve root involvement) pain radiating from the neck, either towards the head (cervico cephalic syndrome, CCS) or arm (cervico brachial syndrome, CBS).
 Pains of a mechanical nature occur especially during the day and are alleviated in a relaxed posture, e.g. when lying down.
 Clinical tests often trigger these pains.
 Spondylogenic pain does not radiate into a clearly marked arm oder occipital area and can often appear alternately.

-Cervico-radicular syndrome (dermatome-orientated pain radiation) usually arises from a nerve root compression (narrowing) due to a herniated disc.
-Usually the pain is unilateral, cleaely radiating to limited areas (dermatomes) and they can be triggered mechanically.
-The actual pain neck can be missing.
+Cervico-radicular syndrome (dermatome-orientated pain radiation).
+The cervico-radicular syndrome usually arises from a nerve root compression (narrowing) due to a herniated disc.
+The pain is usually one-sided, clearly radiating into limited areas (dermatomes) and can be triggered off mechanically, even though the actual neck pain may be absent.

-A pain in the thoracic spine characterizes this syndrome.
-Often the pain starts in the costovertebral (rip-spinal joints) or facet joints of the thoracic spine.
+The thoracovertebral syndrome refers to pain in the thoracic spine area.
+The pain often starts in the costovertebral (rib spinal column joints) or facet joints of the thoracic spine.